-In future, we will incur a small fee to our host, which will be used to insure both the host and customers.
+In the future, we will incur a small fee from our host, which will be used to ensure both the host and customers.
 In this case, any illnesses occurred will be our responsibility.
-We strongly advise you to attend SFA's Basic Food Hygiene Course if you plan to do this full time, as the course will teach you all the best practice on how to prepare food for the customers.
+We strongly advise you to attend SFA's Basic Food Hygiene Course if you plan to do this full-time, as the course will teach you all the best practices on how to prepare food for customers.

 I do not want to attend the course, but I still want to know the best practice.
 Is it possible?

-Please email us on firstname.lastname@example.org, and we will send you a list of best practices to your email.
+Please email us at email@example.com, and we will send you a list of best practices your email.